ConnectBox/connectbox-tools/README.md

-Misc tools and utilities for WayPoint development.
+Misc tools and utilities for ConnectBox/connectbox-pi/wiki/Preparing-a-release development.

-Tools in the `deployment` directory are used in conjunction with [preparing a WayPoint release](https://github.com/kirkdwilson/WayPoint/connectbox-pi/wiki/Preparing-a-release)
+Tools in the `deployment` directory are used in conjunction with [preparing a Connectbox release](https://github.com/ConnectBox/connectbox-pi/wiki/Preparing-a-release)